• Skip to primary navigation

 This frosting comes together with just 5 ingredients and less powdered sugar than most recipes (about half the amount of top recipes).

 • Peanut butter adds rich, nutty flavor.
-I like to use natural creamy peanut butter made with just 1 ingredient: peanuts.
+Choose a natural creamy peanut butter made with just 1 ingredient: peanuts.
 Once Again (affiliate link) is my favorite brand for its silky smooth texture and fresh flavor.

 • Powdered sugar sweetens the frosting and helps it whip up light and fluffy.
-I like using organic powdered sugar.
+I prefer organic powdered sugar, but conventional will work too.

 • Vanilla extract and fine sea salt sharpen the flavors.
 You can sprinkle a pinch of flaky salt over the finished frosting for a little crunch if you like!